potepaweronika/Salesforce/README.md

 # Salesforce Project

-My beginnings with Salesforce, made as part of my college course 'Component approach to application development'
+My beginnings with Salesforce, made as part of my college course 'Component-based development'